kparc/kcc/README.md

 /   <       <       <
 ```

- **k programs are read, written and evaluated left to right**
+ **k programs are read, written and evaluated left to right.**

 <a name="rtl-precedence"></a>
-Now that we know which way the rivers flow in k land, we are ready to discuss
+**Precedence** is another important subject which has to do with the way
-a related, no less important subject of precedence.
+rivers flow in k land.

 We all take it for granted that multiplication and division bind stronger than
 addition and substraction and should be calculated first, and it feels almost